Eleven-am/pondLive/README.md

 The `Home` component serves as the main entry point of the application and renders the `Counter` component as a child component when the path '/counter' is accessed.
 The `router` function is invoked within the template literal `${router(ctx)}` to render the appropriate component based on the current route.

 ### Styles
-Sure!
 Here's a simplified example that demonstrates the usage of `makeStyles` with a dynamic style based on a `number` prop:

 ```javascript
 import { makeStyles, useState, html } from '@eleven-am/pondlive';